 Benjamin Franklin Facts: American Revolution

-- In 1787 he would serve as a delegate to the Philadelphia Convention.
-He would be the only founding father to sign all four major founding documents of America: Declaration of Independence, Treaty of Paris, Treaty of Alliance with France and The Constitution.
+In 1787, he would serve as a delegate to the Philadelphia Convention.
+He would be the only founding father to sign all four major founding documents of America: the Declaration of Independence, the Treaty of Paris, the Treaty of Alliance with France, and The Constitution.

 - An Address to the Public (1789)

 - A Plan for Improving the Condition of Free Blacks (1789)

 - Sidi Mehemet Ibrahim on the Slave Trade (1790)

 In 1790, Quakers from New York and Pennsylvania presented their petition for abolition.
 It was backed by their President, Benjamin Franklin

 Franklin Died April 17, 1790.
 He was 84 years old.
 He was survived by his daughter Sarah and his sister Jane.

 Over 20,000 people attended his funeral

 Franklin bequeathed 1,000 pounds each to Boston and Philadelphia.
 The 1,000 pounds was put into a trust for 200 years.
 The trust reached $2,000,000 in Philadelphia and $5,000,000 dollars in Boston.